Skip to Content

 • Seeking out male dogs.
 If your dog has become more active and aggressive in seeking out other dogs, this could be a sign they are in the Estrus phase.

-• Change in the color of discharge.
+• Change in the color of the discharge.
 This is a pinkish/brownish liquid and not the blood-stained discharge of the proestrus stage.

 • A ‘flagged’ tail, raised and no longer hiding the vulva.
 This is a direct indication your Husky is getting ready to mate.